WEARTHaptics/WEART-SDK-Cpp/docs/example.md

 # Example Project

-An example application is available for download together with the C# and C++ SDK [here](https://weart.it/repository/downloads/samples/weart-integration-cpp-sdk-1.1.zip).
+An example application is available for download together with the C# and C++ SDK [here](https://weart.it/repository/downloads/samples/weart-integration-cpp-sdk-v1.1.zip).

 The application is implemented as a Universal Windows app in C++.
-The Visual Studio Solution is present inside an archive, at ```C++/WEART_C++_API_Integration_v1.1.zip```.

 To execute the application, just open the solution with Visual Studio and Run it (by clicking the play button or pressing F5).

 ![Example application](./example_app/ExampleApp_Screen.png)